tobywise/DMpy/README.md

 # DMpy

-DMpy is a package for developing and fitting computational models of behaviour in decision making tasks.
+DMpy is a Python package for developing and fitting computational models of behaviour in decision making tasks.

+Documentation can be found at http://dmpy.readthedocs.io/en/latest/

 Its aim is to be transparent and modular, allowing simple coding of both learning and observation models, along with straightforward model fitting.